LeoDoak/Helicopter-Experiment/README.md

 * Could have had one person drop the helicopters and another person handle the time for more consistent results

 ## Files in Respository:
-*  CSV file  - data from Experiments
+*  CSV file  - data from trials
-*  R code file  - Code for analyzing and testing
+*  R code file  - Code for analyzing and testing the data
-*  txt file  - Report that explains the experiment setup and draws conclusions between factors
+*  txt file  - Report that explains the experiment setup and draws conclusions between factors.
+Goes into more depth then the sections on this readme.

 ### Presentation:
-* Presentated our conclusions to the class and recieved positive feedback and an A on the project as a whole.
+* Presentated our conclusions to the class and recieved positive feedback and a grade of an A on the project.